The aim of our CPD accredited training is to understand hoarding and how to apply a variety of tools & techniques to support those affected.

 About this event

-Delivered over 3 sessions virtually, this hoarding awareness training is intended to help raise awareness of hoarding as a mental health disorder and give you tools and techniques to apply to help those affected by hoarding behaviour, chronic disorganisation and extreme clutter.
+This hoarding awareness training is intended to help raise awareness of hoarding as a mental health disorder and give you tools and techniques to apply to help those affected by hoarding behaviour, chronic disorganisation and extreme clutter.

 Session 1 – Understanding hoarding